Martin Howy Irving: Academic career

 Irving taught classics as second master at the City of London School from 1854 to 1856.
-He was then was appointed professor of classics and English at the University of Melbourne, where he arrived in July 1856 and held this position for nearly 15 years.
+He was then appointed professor of classics and English at the University of Melbourne, where he arrived in July 1856 and held this position for nearly 15 years.
 Irving took much interest in the development of the young university, but in January 1871 he resigned to become headmaster of Wesley College, Melbourne.
 He had been offered a salary much larger than he had been receiving as a professor, and this no doubt influenced his decision as he had a growing family.
 But there was another factor.
 In the early years of the university students were few, many of them had not been properly prepared for university work, and probably Irving felt he would be doing a real service by helping to raise the standard of secondary school education.
 At Wesley he was a great success, and by the end of 1874 the number of pupils had risen to 271, a record not exceeded until about 30 years later.
 He appealed to what was best in the boys' natures, and his relations with his masters were as happy as those with the boys.
 Samuel Alexander who was a pupil in his period has testified to the excellence and breadth of the education he received at this school.
 At the end of five years at Wesley, Irving decided that he would prefer the control of a school untrammelled by any committee or council.
-He bought the Hawthorn Grammar School and made it one of the most successful private schools in Melbourne, with a roll of 200 boys, 50 of whom were boarders.
+He bought the Hawthorn Grammar School in December 1875 and its roll doubled in the next 12 months.
+New facilities were built.
+Irving made it one of the most successful private schools in Melbourne, with a roll of 200 boys, 50 of whom were boarders.

 In 1884 Irving handed over the school to his son, Edward H. Irving, and became a member of the public service board of Victoria for a period of 10 years.
 Irving had retained his interest in the University of Melbourne after giving up his professorship, was a member of the council for some years, and at the election for chancellor in 1886 was defeated by one vote, Sir Anthony Colling Brownless receiving six votes to his five.
 In 1887 became vice-chancellor of the University of Melbourne and held the position until 1889.
 In earlier years he had been much interested in the volunteer movement and the militia, in which he attained the rank of lieutenant-colonel.
 He retired from the public service board in 1894 with a pension, and in 1900 returned to England and devoted himself to the affairs of the Catholic Apostolic Church, of which he had always been an adherent.
 He received the honorary Doctor of Laws (LL.D) from the University of Glasgow in June 1901.